-Mr. De Jesus Santana explained that an adjustment was needed to the BGMPO planning boundary area to include two small areas in the smoothed boundary to maintain compliance with NCDOT and FHWA.
+Mr. De Jesus Santana explained that an adjustment was needed to the BGMPO planning boundary area to include two small areas in the smoothed boundary to maintain compliance with NCDOT and FHWA since adoption.
 The small areas were added to adjacent MPOs, Greensboro and DCHC MPO boundaries to avoid gaps between shared smothered boundaries.
-Mr. Cook census boundary to smooth FHWA 1 to 5000 sq fot scale.
-Minor coorections does not change planning area boundary.
-Information only.
+Ms. Pam Cook further explained that the adjustments are needed due to census boundary smoothing identified at the 1 to 5,000 ft scale.
+The minor corrections will not impact the MPO planning area boundaries.
+No action was taken.